FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Markets

 \paragraph{Fixed points.}

-Suppose that $(p,x,y)$ is a fixed point of $F$.
-This implies that there exists some $j$ with $p_j=0$.
-Using this, it can be seen that there exists a feasible solution to LP~\eqref{HZ:LP2} that satisfies the inequality constraints strictly: one may let $z_{ik}=\eps$ for all $k\neq j$ and $z_{ij}=1-(n-1)\eps$ for a sufficiently small $\eps > 0$.
+Suppose that $(p,x)$ is a fixed point of $F$, i.e., $(p,x) = (\bar{p},\bar{x})$.
+Since by construction $\bar{p}=p^{*}-(\min_{j}p_j^{*})\cdot e$, there exists some $j$ with $p_j=\bar{p}_j=0$.
+As a result, there exists a feasible solution to LP~\eqref{HZ:LP2} that satisfies the inequality constraints strictly: let $z_{ik}=\eps$ for all $k\neq j$ and $z_{ij}=1-(n-1)\eps$ for a sufficiently small $\eps > 0$.
 Also, the equality constraints are clearly linearly independent.
-This implies that $x$ is an optimal solution to the LP.
-Similarly, using that $u_{i,n+1}>u_{ij}$ for all $j\leq n$ one may show that there exists a feasible solution to LP~\eqref{HZ:LP3} that satisfies all the inequalities strictly.
-Again, $y_i$ is an optimal solution.
+This implies that the explicit Slater condition is satisfied for LP~\eqref{HZ:LP2}, and therefore $x_i'$ is indeed an optimal solution to this LP.
+Similarly, using that $u_{i,n+1}>u_{ij}$ for all $j\leq n$ we may show that there exists a feasible solution to LP~\eqref{HZ:LP3} that satisfies all the inequalities strictly.
+Again, this means that the explicit Slater condition is satisfied for this LP and thus $y_i$ is an optimal solution.

 \begin{lemma} For every $i$ we have $y_{i,n+1}=0$. \end{lemma} \begin{proof} Suppose towards a contradiction that $y_{i,n+1}>0$.
 Because $y_i$ is a cost-minimizing allocation and $p_{n+1}>p_{j}$ for all $j\leq n$, there exists some $j$ with $y_{ij}>0$ and $u_{ij}<u_{i\max}$, where $u_{i\max}=\max_{j}u_{ij}$.
 Otherwise, one could achieve a better allocation that consists of only one of the goods that has maximal utility for agent $i$.